inorawan/Mini_Project/Phishing/README.md

    git clone [https://github.com/htoukour/Mozart.git](https://github.com/htoukour/Mozart.git)
    pip3 install -r requirements.txt
 2. Replace Mozart.py file with [mozart.py](mozart.py) and download [check.py](check.py) in the Mozart folder.
-3. You need to generate the API key from [apivoid](https://www.apivoid.com/api/url-reputation/).
+3. You must generate the API key from [apivoid](https://www.apivoid.com/api/url-reputation/).
-4. Once you generate API key change in [check.py](check.py).
+4. Once you generate the API key change in [check.py](check.py).
 5. Run the following command
 6. ```bash
    python3 mozart.py
-7. You will get this [page](Images/mozart.png) and search any website and then you will get a text file which contains all the links on the page.
+7. You will get this [page](Images/mozart.png) and search any website, and then you will get a text file (hyperlinks.txt) that contains all the links on the page.
-8. Run the check.py and pass link to it.
+8. Run the check.py and pass the link to it.

 ## Output
 ![implementation](Images/mozart.png)